CSCfi/rems/docs/glossary.md

   Examples of enriching include fetching user attributes from the database, computing the current and previous filled-in value for fields, and checking members users are blacklisted.
-- master workflow: a workflow that contains all possible commands and their interactions.
-Other workflows are produced from the master workflow by filtering the available commands.